 -Gandhi was a teenage newlywed.
 He was only 13 years old when he married his 14-year-old bride Kasturba in 1882.
 The young couple weren’t too fond of each other but later found common ground.
 The death of their first child made him a strong opponent of child marriage.

-READ More: How to Cuddle a Rabbit
+READ More: How to Speak English with a British accent

 -Gandhi spoke English like an Irishman.
 (One of his first English teachers was from Ireland.)